project-image

 Blaze of glory: 24 hours to go!

-over 3 years ago – Mon, Feb 22, 2021 at 06:51:35 PM
+about 5 years ago – Mon, Feb 22, 2021 at 06:51:35 PM

 513 backers!
 What a truly staggering number - thank you all so much.
 Every one of you.
 I'm overjoyed that so many of you are into this game.
 I can't wait to share it with you all, and hear all about your epic mecha heists!